explore23556/Finite_State_Machine_implement_in_C_code/README.md

 </p>

 ## Difference of the two versions
-### fsm_condition_statement.c -> that just use switch statement to read current event or trigger each transitions.
+### fsm_condition_statement.c -> that just use switch statement to read current event or trigger each transition.
-### fsm_struct_implement.c -> that use struct array to record all states, events, transition functions, so that we can use it to read current event or trigger each transitions.
+### fsm_struct_implement.c -> that use struct array to record all states, events, transition functions, so that we can use it to read current event or trigger each transition.